loopbackio/loopback-next/docs/site/_april_milestone.md

 - [ ] Migration guide #3935

+  - [ ] :running: Migration Guide: Discuss life cycle differences between LB3
+        and LB4 #3935
+  - [ ] :running: How to migrate apps using loopback-component-passport #3958
   - [ ] Migration Guide: Boot up #4838
   - [ ] Migration Guide: Custom validation #4837
   - [ ] Spike: How to migrate LB3 components #4099
   - [ ] How to map LB3 CLI commands to LB4 CLI #3953
   - [ ] Spike: How to migrate apps using loopback-component-oauth2 #3959
   - [ ] How to run LB3 app tests when the app is mounted in a LB4 project #3978

-- [ ] From model definition to REST API #3935

-  - [ ] Docs for exposing REST API of a Model with no custom classes #2740

 - [ ] APIC/LB integration